 Iron cookware can be used on the stove-top, in the oven, or even over a campfire.
 The culinary possibilities are endless: sautéing, baking, broiling, simmering, steaming, you name it.
 This alone makes it easy to see why many cooks consider this cookware to be essential.

 So, what are the drawbacks?

-All in all, cast-iron (Amazon Associate Link) is the gold standard when it comes to cooking equipment.
+All in all, cast-iron* is the gold standard when it comes to cooking equipment.
 And with many questions still looming about the safety of modern coatings, cast-iron is a much simpler, tried-and-true option.

-Self-care comes in many shapes and sizes – even the selection of cookware and cooking methods can play a role in our overall health.
+Self-care is personal, and even the selection of cookware and cooking methods can play a role in our overall health.

 *Living Upp is a participant in affiliate programs, which means we earn a commission from qualifying purchases.
 Pages on this website may include affiliate links to Amazon and other affiliate sites.